Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Cost-aware Bayesian optimization

 where we have written $\alpha^{\f{EIPC}}_{t}(\.)$ in terms of the general \emph{expected improvement function} $\f{EI}_\psi$, defined with respect to some random function $\psi : X \-> \R$, and a comparator point $y$.
 With this notation, EIPC can be interpreted as the ratio of the expected improvement, with respect to the current posterior and using the best point seen so far as the comparator, to the cost.

-In the uniform-cost case, where $c(x) = C \in \R_+$ for all $x$, this acquisition function reduces to the classical \emph{expected improvement (EI)} acqusition function, namely $\alpha_{t}^{\f{EI}}(x) = \f{EI}_{f\given y_1,..,y_t}(x; \max_{1\leq\tau\leq t} y_\tau)$.
+In the uniform-cost case, where the costs $c(x) = C \in \R_+$ are constant for all $x$, this acquisition function reduces to the classical \emph{expected improvement (EI)} acquisition function $\alpha_{t}^{\f{EI}}(x) = \f{EI}_{f\given x_{1:t}, y_{1:t}}(x; \max_{1\leq\tau\leq t} y_\tau)$.
 In turn, expected improvement can be derived by considering the setup where the unknown function $f$ is randomly sampled from the model's prior.
-If we imagine that the optimization process continues for one more time step and stops after that, one can show that maximizing expected improvement is the optimal strategy in expectation.
+If we imagine that the optimization process continues for only one more time step before stopping, maximizing expected improvement is the optimal strategy in this one-step-lookahead scenario.

-Since EIPC reduces to expected improvement in the uniform-cost case where $c(x) = C$, it follows that it chooses the same points whether $C = 0.0001$ or $C = 1\,000\,000$.
+Since EIPC reduces to EI in the uniform-cost case where $c(x) = C$, it follows that it chooses the same points whether $C = 0.0001$ or $C = 1\,000\,000$.
 This is somewhat peculiar: one might expect that a cost-aware acquisition function should be more risk-averse if costs are high, and vice versa if they are low.
-Thus, EIPC is perhaps best suited to settings where heterogeneity is the main factor at play.
-However, even there, \textcite{astudillo2021multi} show there exist reasonable problems where EIPC performs arbitrarily worse than the optimal policy in an approximation-ratio sense.
+Thus, EIPC is perhaps best suited to settings where heterogeneity of costs is the main factor at play: without heterogeneity, one can simply apply standard acquisition function variants \cite{chowdhury2017kernelized}.
+However, even with heterogeneous costs, \textcite{astudillo2021multi} show there exist reasonable problems where EIPC performs arbitrarily worse than the optimal policy in an approximation-ratio sense, due to over-sampling low-value low-cost points.
+Analogous behavior can occur in multi-fidelity settings, which \textcite{wu2020practical} argue can be especially undesirable in the presence of model-misspecification.

-In spite of this rather negative theoretical outlook, EIPC has been shown to work well on many practical problems, is computationally efficient and reliable, and is in widespread use.
+In spite of this rather negative outlook, EIPC has been shown to work well on many practical problems, is computationally efficient and reliable, and is the standard cost-aware choice in BoTorch \cite{balandat2020botorch}.
 We therefore ask: \emph{can one develop a technically-principled and computationally-straightforward alternative with at-least-comparable empirical performance?}